Lajahom123/devops-basics/docs/security/postgresql-managed-identity.md

 - the app depends on a long-lived credential;
 - access is harder to reason about through Azure identity and RBAC.

-In this repository, the transitional connection string is stored in Key Vault and referenced from App Service, which is better than plain app settings but still not the final model.
+In this repository, the password-based path remains only for PostgreSQL administrator bootstrap and the migration job.
+The Web App runtime is configured through discrete PostgreSQL host, database, user, SSL, and Azure client ID settings rather than a `DATABASE_URL`.

-## Target flow
+## Current Web App flow

 ```text
 Application